The Website The Birds Maps Virtual Tour Email us

 - EssaysEric Dinerstein Bill Young

-Early Spring Date: April 28 Late Spring Date: June 1 Most Frequently Seen: May 14-25 Has Nested in Park
+Early Spring Date: April 28 Late Spring Date: June 1 Best Dates to See in Spring: May 14-25 Has Nested in Park

-Eastern Wood-Pewees are common spring migrants who breed in the Washington metro area.
-They begin to arrive at Monticello Park in early May, and a few stay around to breed.
+Spring: Eastern Wood-Pewees are common spring migrants who breed in the Washington metro area.
+They arrive at Monticello Park in early May, and a few stay around to nest.
 You are most likely to encounter one between the middle of May and Memorial Day.

 Where to See Them in the Park